 "Now that the dust has settled, I can say that it was the best event ever for me.
 It will be hard to ever do any other expedition race (and perhaps ever do unsupported) again!
 You are on a winner with the Pursuit format, and not just as a stepping stone event.
 It takes a lot of the stuff I (and others) don’t like out of the big expedition events, and focusses on the best bits.
 The support took a lot of the stresses away.
 The course length was spot on to allow the sight seeing “competitors” a chance to see most of the scenery in daylight (important for us who don’t see that sort of country every day!), without limiting those wanting to race at the pointy end to still push through the nights.
 We will be back!"

 New Zealand – Aotearoa – The land of the long white cloud is one of the most isolated countries and one of the great tourist destinations of the world.
 Within its small compass it has an amazing range of scenery and a complete portfolio of every sport and adventure activity.
 New Zealand is a long way from home for some international teams.
-However, visiting this island and sporting paradise is one of the most exciting things about entering GODZone.
-Despite the large distances this small island, surrounded by ocean, has never been easier to get to.
-The proliferation of air travel means there are daily domestic and international flights that arrive within a two hour drive of Chapter 7 – Fiordland.
+However, visiting this country and sporting paradise is one of the most exciting things about entering GODZONE.
+Despite the large distances this small nation, surrounded by ocean, has never been easier to get to with international flights now returning in earnest.

 Equipment and Logistics

-GODZone provides high performace kayaks and inflatable canoes for the event.
+GODZONE provides high performance kayaks and inflatable canoes for the event.
+As a general rule, inflatable canoes are used by teams competing at the GZ Pursuit event, with GZ Pure teams providing their own packrafts for the equivalent paddling sections.
 Teams will be allowed to inspect a double kayak (AR Duo) and inflatable canoe (Hyside) before the event starts to familiarise themselves with features and storage capacity.
-Teams will not have access to their race boats prior to the event start.

 - The official language of the race is English.
 Teams who need assistance with an interpreter please contact Keren at firstname.lastname@example.org